quipucords/quipucords/docs/source/man.rst

 Merging Scan Job Results
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The ``qpc report merge`` command combines results from two or more scan job identifiers, report identifers, or JSON details report files to create a single report.
-The ``qpc report summary`` or ``qpc report detail`` can be used to obtain the report.
+The ``qpc report deployments`` or ``qpc report details`` can be used to obtain the report.

 **qpc report merge (--job-ids** *scan_job_identifiers* **|** **--report-ids** *report_identifiers* **|** **--json-files** *json_details_report_files* **|** **--json-directory** *path_to_directory_of_json_files* **)**